binipringle/contracts/_texts/0-outline.md

 Owner knows builder is in dire financial need.
 “Negotiates” a settlement and release agreement below the contract price.
 E.g., owner owes builder $1 million.
 I won’t pay you unless you lower it to $800,000. **Not enough to show threatened breach of contract**

 Another example of economic duress: Tenant is renting an apartment for $500/month (year lease).
 Midyear: I’ll only continue to rent you this apartment if you pay me $700/month for the rest of the lease.
 There’s a shortage of decent affordable housing.
 Tenant has no choice but to agree.

+## Statutes

+**§ 174:  Duress by Physical Compulsion.
+Void**

+Formation of a Contract is prevented if conduct that appears to be a manifestation of assent by a party who does not intend to engage in that conduct is physically compelled by duress, the conduct is not effective as a manifestation of assent.
+Restatement (Second) of Contracts § 174 (1981).

+**§ 175:  Duress by Threat.
+Voidable**

+A contract is voidable in the following instances: (1) If a party's manifestation of assent is induced by an improper threat by the other party that leaves the victim no reasonable alternative, the contract is voidable by the victim; or (2) If a party's manifestation of assent is induced by one who is not a party to the transaction, the contract is voidable by the victim unless the other party to the transaction in good faith and without reason to know of the duress either gives value or relies materially on the transaction.
+Restatement (Second) of Contracts § 175 (1981).

+**Lorna Bond Rule**

+Bond court broadened RST § 174.
+More situations where a contract might be void.
+Under the Lorna Bond rule, a contract is void if there was (1) duress by actual physical compulsion; **OR**  (2) duress by threat of physical violence in such magnitude as to cause a reasonable person to fear (i) loss of life; (ii) serious physical injury; **OR** (iii) actual imprisonment.
+There is no requirement that the other party knew of the threats.

 ---